Emmett-Kogan/TVMaestro/docs/Design-Prototype.md

 ## Building and Running
 Remote Module: See the README file in the remote directory for documentation on components required, construction of the circuits, and how to build and run the firmware.
+Companion App: Locate the README file in the CompanionApp directory for information on how to build and run the app.

 ## Evidence of Soundness
 ### Theoretical Background